Ghatotkacha: Indonesian version

-When the Bharatayuddha war broke out, Abhimanyu was actually killed by the Kauravas on the 13th day.
+When the Bharatayuddha war broke out, Abhimanyu was killed by the Kauravas on the 13th day.
 On the 14th day, Arjuna managed to avenge his son's death by beheading Jayadratha.
 Duryodhana was very sad over the death of Jayadratha, his own brother-in-law.
 He forced Karna to attack the Pandava camp that night.
 Karna obeyed even though this violates the rules of the war.
 After learning that the Kauravas launched a night attack, the Pandavas sent Ghatotkacha to head off.
 Ghatotkacha was deliberately chosen because Kotang Antrakusuma armor which he wears is able to emit bright light to shine on Kaurava's army.
 Ghatotkacha successfully killed a Kaurava ally named Lembusa.
 Meanwhile, two of his uncles, Brajalamadan and Brajawikalpa, died at the hands of their enemies, each named Lembusura and Lembusana.

 Ghatotkacha faced Karna, the wielder of Kontawijaya weapon.
 He created his twins as many as a thousand people to make Karna feel confused.
 On the instructions of his father, named Surya, Karna managed to find the original Ghatotkacha.
 He then released Konta weapon in the direction of Ghatotkacha.
 Ghatotkacha tried to evade this by flying as high as possible.
 But the spirit of Kalabendana suddenly appeared to catch Kontawijaya while delivering news from heaven that the death of Ghatotkacha had been set that night.
 Ghatotkacha surrenders himself to his fate and requests that his body would be used to kill Kaurava's armies.
 Kalabendana agrees, then stabbed Ghatotkacha's navel using Konta weapon.
 The weapon merges back into its sheath, which is the mastaba wood still stored in Ghatotkacha's gut.
-Ghatotkacha dies, and the spirit of Kalabendana threw his body towards Karna which managed to jump to escape death.
+Ghatotkacha dies, and the spirit of Kalabendana threw his body towards Karna who managed to jump to escape death.
 Karna's chariot was shattered to pieces as a result of being crushed by Ghatotkacha's body, and the fragments of the chariot shot in all directions and killed the Kaurava soldiers who were around it.

-Lineage

-Ghatotkacha had 3 sons - Barbarika, Anjanaparvan and Meghavarna.
-The existence of Barbarika is debated as he is mentioned in the later additions to the Skanda Purana, and not in the official renditions of the Mahabharata.

-However, Ghatotkacha's Lineage is supposed to have extended longer.
-The royal family of the Dimasa Kingdom claimed descent from Ghatotkacha.